MiYanni/BakedPotato/README.md

 TODO: Maybe it isn't 'control flow' but instead 'flow control'?
 - Use a definition language for flow control
 - Use a programming language for programming logic
+TODO: Maybe not 'mutation' but instead 'logic operation'?
+- I like the idea of calling blocks of logic 'operations' instead of functions/methods/subroutine

 ---
 ### Notation Notes